ayman/hubs-research-acm-chi-2021/README.md

    on Medium (or [PDF](1.HubsLogger/VRResearchMozillaHubs.pdf)).
 2. The scrubbed data collected from the workshop is in the `poses.csv` file in the `2.Data` directory.
-3. Python/Jupyter notebooks for undersampling, calculating euclidian distance, and visualization (of the figures in the paper) are in the `3.Notebooks` directory.
+3. Python/Jupyter notebooks for resampling, calculating euclidian distance, and visualization (of the figures in the paper) are in the `3.Notebooks` directory.
 To run it, a simple anaconda install running `jupyter notebook` will suffice with a few dependencies